Udit-8/Udit-8/README.md

 - 👋 Hi, I’m Udit a final year student in Motilal Nehru National Institute of Technology.
-- 👀 I’m interested in Android Development
+- 👀 I’m interested in backend development.
 - 🌱 I’m currently learning kotlin and android jetpack to enhance my knowledge in android development.
-- 💞️ I’m looking to collaborate on a android project that would give me exposure to how real world android apps are implemented.
+- 💞️ I’m looking to collaborate on a backend project that would enhance my knowledge of how the real world backend design is done.

 <!---